 How To Use This Book Chapters, Theorems, etc. are not numbered in this book, but are instead referenced by acronyms.
 This means that Theorem XYZ will always be Theorem XYZ, no matter if new sections are added, or if an individual decides to remove certain other sections.
 Within sections, the subsections are acronyms that begin with the acronym of the section.
 So Subsection XYZ.AB is the subsection AB in Section XYZ.
 Acronyms are unique within their type, so for example there is just one Definition B, but there is also a Section B. At first, all the letters flying around may be confusing, but with time, you will begin to recognize the more important ones on sight.
 Furthermore, there are lists of theorems, examples, etc. in the front of the book, and an index that contains every acronym.
 If you are reading this in an electronic version (PDF or XML), you will see that all of the cross-references are hyperlinks, allowing you to click to a definition or example, and then use the back button to return.
 In printed versions, you must rely on the page numbers.
 However, note that page numbers are not permanent!
-Different editions, different margins, or different sized paper will affect what content is on each page.
-And in time, the addition of new material will affect the page numbering.
+Different editions, different margins, or different sized paper will affect the page numbering.